 Oak Hammock Pottery

-A new kiln was built last year so Alan is excited about all the wonderful possibilities it has in store.
-It took three months and 3,000 fire bricks to build.
+A new kiln has been built over the last few years so Alan is excited about all the wonderful possibilities it has in store.
 “It’s big and has been quite an undertaking but well worth the effort."

-There is something for everyone from very large to small pots.
+There is something for everyone from large to small pots.
+Mugs, bowls, tea pots, serving dishes, vases and many other surprises.

 Alan's YouTube WAVE Tour Video